albertozelaya5/html-css-course/starter/07-Omnifood-Desktop/content/annotations.md

 - `You were hired to design and build a website` for a fictional company called Omnifood
 - Omnifood is startup that uses Ai to create and deliver custom healthy meal plans
 - They provided us with all the content for the website (content.md)

+## Defining and Planning the Project (Steps 1 and 2)

+### DEFINE THE PROJECT

+- Define WHO the website is for:
+  For a client

+- Define WHAT the website is for (Hacer coincidir los objetivos de la empresa con los del usuario)

+`Business goal`: Selling monthly food subscription `User goal`: Eating well effortlessly, without spending a lot of time and money

+- Define target audience

+Busy people who like technology, are interested in a healthy diet, and have a well-paying-job <= ver en base a la empresa y la description

+### PLAN THE PROJECT

+✅ Plan and gather website content

+- Plan out the sitemap

+  We will just build a one page marketing website (oftentimes called a landing page), so no sitemap

+- Define the website personality

+  Based on the tech centered target audience, as well as the actual product being sold, we will use the `startup/upbeat` personality.
+We might add some elements of the `calm/peaceful` personality, since the product is all about customer well being as well

+- Plan page sections(en base al contenido)

+En base a analizar el contenido, ver como distribuirlo entre secciones